RestAuth/server/doc/install/from-source.rst

    git clone http://git.fsinf.at/restauth/server.git RestAuth

 Older versions are marked as tags.
-You can view available tags with *git tag -l* use any of those versions with *git checkout <tag-name>*.
-To move back to the newest version, use *git checkout master*.
+You can view available tags with :command:`git tag -l`.
+You can use any of those versions with :command:`git checkout`, for example :command:`git checkout 1.0`.
+To move back to the newest version, use :command:`git checkout master`.

 If you ever want to update the source code, just use: